Lateral computing: DNA computing

 DNA computing uses strands of DNA to encode the instance of the problem and to manipulate them using techniques commonly available in any molecular biology laboratory in order to simulate operations that select the solution of the problem if it exists.

 Since the DNA molecule is also a code, but is instead made up of a sequence of four bases that pair up in a predictable manner, many scientists have thought about the possibility of creating a molecular computer.
 These computers rely on the much faster reactions of DNA nucleotides binding with their complements, a brute force method that holds enormous potential for creating a new generation of computers that would be 100 billion times faster than today's fastest PC.
 DNA computing has been heralded as the "first example of true nanotechnology", and even the "start of a new era", which forges an unprecedented link between computer science and life science.

 Example applications of DNA computing are in solution for the Hamiltonian path problem which is a known NP complete one.
 The number of required lab operations using DNA grows linearly with the number of vertices of the graph.
-Molecular algorithms have been reported that solves the cryptographic problem in a polynomial number of steps.
+Molecular algorithms have been reported to solve the cryptographic problem in a polynomial number of steps.
 As known, factoring large numbers is a relevant problem in many cryptographic applications.